September 22, 2025

 In terms of substitution dynamics, although efforts have been made to explore alternatives such as palladium (Pd) and platinum (Pt), rhodium’s unique catalytic properties for NOx reduction make it difficult to replace, particularly in such stringent regulatory environments.

-On the other hand, ruthenium's demand profile is more diversified, with its revival stemming from two distinct sectors.
-The electronics and semiconductor industries are now the primary growth drivers for ruthenium, as its unique properties are leveraged in advanced semiconductor manufacturing.
-Specifically, ruthenium is utilized as a diffusion barrier and a copper seed layer, which facilitates the production of smaller and more efficient chips.
+On the other hand, ruthenium’s demand profile is more diversified, with its revival stemming from two distinct sectors.
+The electronics and semiconductor industries are now the primary drivers of ruthenium demand, as its unique properties are leveraged in advanced semiconductor manufacturing.
+Specifically, ruthenium is used as a diffusion barrier and as a copper seed layer, facilitating the production of smaller, more efficient chips.
 Additionally, there has been a renewed demand for hard disk drives (HDDs) due to large-scale data center expansions, with ruthenium playing a key role in the magnetic layers of platters.

-Moreover, as the hydrogen economy continues to grow, ruthenium's future appears promising.
-It serves as a crucial catalyst in Proton Exchange Membrane (PEM) electrolyzers, which produce green hydrogen from water, making it a significant driver in numerous green hydrogen projects.
+Moreover, as the hydrogen economy continues to grow, the future of ruthenium appears promising.
+It serves as a crucial catalyst in Proton Exchange Membrane (PEM) electrolyzers that produce green hydrogen from water, making it a significant driver of numerous green hydrogen projects.
 Additionally, ruthenium dioxide (RuO₂) is employed as a dimensionally stable anode in various electrochemical processes, solidifying its vital role in the transition towards clean energy.

 Supply-Demand Fundamentals